 Center on Aging and Community Living (CACL) is the educational license holder of the documentary Age of Champions.
 Faculty and Staff may request permission to borrow the film for educational purposes.
 Additionally, CACL and the Recreation Management and Policy Department organize an annual event around healthy aging.
 The event is open to UNH staff and faculty as well as the community.
 This event brings together vendors and activities focused on health, active aging.
 All ages are welcome because "It's Never too Soon to Age Well!"

-The UNH Outdoor Education Major and the Department of Kinesiology oversee the Gass Climbing Center.
+The UNH Outdoor Leadership & Management Option of the Department of Recreation Management and Policy oversee the Gass Climbing Center.
 A 45' x 65' artificial climbing wall located in New Hampshire Hall.
-The wall is used for numerous academic courses in the Outdoor Education Major, group programs for both on and off campus groups as well as for open recreation to the UNH community.
+The wall is used for numerous academic courses in the Outdoor Leadership & Management Option, group programs for both on and off campus groups as well as for open recreation to the UNH community.

 There are five basketball courts located at Campus Recreation, two on the lower level and three on the upper level of the Hamel Recreation Center.
 These courts are reserved on a first come first serve basis unless they are being used for a university scheduled activity.
 Patrons may bring their own basketballs or use one from the available equipment.